Introduction

 Being unhealthily conscious of your body can have significant negative impacts on your overall well-being.

-5. You may find that your focus and productivity have significantly decreased, and your work is being negatively impacted due to it.
+- You may find that your focus and productivity have significantly decreased, negatively impacting your work.

 Some people may resort to substance abuse to cope with their negative feelings about their bodies.